 II.
 Operating and Financial Performance of the Company

-Major change is in sales of Theic where volume has gone down but on a higher pricerealization.
-Sale of Ethoxy lates Propoxylates and Antioxidants products in terms ofvalue and volume has gone up as compared to last year.
-The improvement is mainly due tochange in product mix and increase in the demand of products.
+Major change is in the sales of Theic where volume has gone down but on a higher pricerealization.
+Sale volume of Ethoxylates Propoxylates based products has been reduced by9%.
+However sale value is almost the same.
+The improvement is mainly due to change inproduct mix and increase in the demand of products.

-The: growth for specialty chemicals is driven by both domestic consumption and exports.Specialty chemicals finding applications across consumer industrial and infrastructuresegments are driven by the overall growth of the Indian economy.
-The segment has immensepotential for growth driven by growing end user industry.
-Technology & Innovation will play a major role in growth.
+The Company expects Financial Year 2019-20 to be a challenging year due to severeheadwinds owing to Auto sector and consumer demand slowdown and trade war impacts.
+Thegrowth for specialty chemicals is driven by both domestic consumption and exports.Specialty chemicals finding applications across consumer industrial and infrastructuresegments are driven by the overall growth of the Indian economy.
+We are in the midst ofrationalizing and aligning our products to those segments that has potential for growthdriven by growing end user industry.
+Technology & Innovation will play a major role ingrowth.

 IV.
 Risks and Concerns

 Major Risk arises from main raw material viz.
 Ethylene Oxide (EO).
-EO is currently andconsistently available from only one manufacturer in the country.
-Besides some of themajor raw materials are hazardous and inflammable.
-The Company has ensured that Safetyequipment's and infrastructure are in place as per statutes and global safety standards.
+There isavailability risk associated with EO which is currently and consistently available fromonly one manufacturer in the country.
+If there is an issue with the supply of EOproduction of several products would be affected.
+To mitigate this risk we keep anadequate inventory and pipeline of EO.
+Besides some of the major raw materials arehazardous and inflammable the Company has ensured that Safety equipment's andinfrastructure are in place as per statutes and global safety standards.

 V. Internal Financials Controls and its adequacy